delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 The main CodeSnip database is not installed with the program.
 However, an older installation may be present.
-Setup will try to use any older installation's database if present.
+Setup will try to use any older installation's database if possible.
 When setup completes it checks for a database and puts up a message if none is present.

 When CodeSnip is first run it detects if there is no database and displays message to that effect in its main window.
 A link is displayed that can be used